When building your digital marketing campaigns, don't miss out on the value in marketing your ideas to connect with tech savvy seniors.

 Even though those age 65 and older make up only 13 percent of the population, the Centers for Medicare & Medicaid Services reports that this group was responsible for about 34 percent of all healthcare expenditures in 2012.

-Make connecting with seniors and engaging this profitable population easier with these five tips:
+Generate content and marketing ideas to connect with tech savvy seniors and engaging this population easier with these five tips:

 - Understand their needs.
 As you market online to seniors, focus on the life goals you’re helping them achieve.
 The benefits of a joint replacement program, for instance, allow your patients to painlessly travel, push a grandchild in a stroller or have the ability to remain in their homes independently.